codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 ==================

 The first step is to create custom views.
-These can be placed anywhere that the ``view()`` method can locate them, which means the standard View directory or any namespaced View folder will work.
+These can be placed anywhere that the ``view()`` method can locate them, which means the standard View directory, or any namespaced View folder will work.
 For example, you could create a new view at **/app/Views/_errors_list.php**::

     <div class="alert alert-danger" role="alert">